xangxiong/teleport/rfd/XXXX-upgrade-system.md

 environments, we should be able to secure the upgrade system from any single compromise short of a direct compromise of our public repositories.

+All of the above presumes that no exploits are found in TUF itself, or its official go library, s.t.
+TUF's core checks (multisignature verification, package/metadata validation, etc) could be directly or indirectly circumvented.
+The TUF spec has been audited multiple times, but the most recent audit as of the time of writing was performed in 2018 and did not cover the go implementation specifically.

+In order to further mitigate potential TUF related issues, we will wrap all download and TUF metadata retrieval operations in our own custom API with required TLS authentication.
+TUF metadata will be used only as an additional verification check, and will not be used to discover the identity from which a package should be downloaded (i.e. malicious TUF metadata won't be able to change _where_ we download a package from).
+The intent here will be to ensure that a vulnerability in TUF itself cannot be exploited without also compromising the TLS client and/or our own servers directly.
+This means we won't be taking advantage of TUF's ability to support unauthenticated mirrors, but since we have no immediate plans to support that feature anyhow, adding this further layer of security has no meaningful downside.

 ### Inventory Control Model